Butternut Squash Risotto

 How to cook butternut squash risotto

 Traditionally, risotto is made by stirring small amounts of hot broth into the rice a little at a time, allowing the liquid to be absorbed slowly.
 This method involves no stirring, but it comes out as creamy and delicious as the original!
-The secret is soaking the rice in a mixture made by blending ¼ cup of raw butternut squash with 3 cups of vegetable broth.
+The secret is soaking the rice with 3 cups of vegetable broth.

 Process shot showing the rice in a bowl and then the rice getting soaked with the broth and butternut squash mixture

-When the liquid is all absorbed, that’s your cue to turn off the heat and stir in the parmesan cheese, butternut squash, and the remaining cup of vegetable broth.
+When the liquid is all absorbed, that’s your cue to turn off the heat and stir in the parmesan cheese and the remaining cup of vegetable broth.
 Note that it will continue to get thicker as it cools.

 Process shots showing the pot with the risotto and parmesan cheese, then butternut squash added and then everything stirred together